WhiteWatermelon1663/Manipulation-Basics/Guides/Signature finding and usage.md

 There are wildcards in patterns aswell, a wildcard is basically a section of a patter, that can change its value.
 A wildcard is normally represented as a question mark in the pattern, e.g. "E8 ? ? ? ?
 83 25 ? ? ? ? ?
 F3 0F".
 All of those question marks can change its value.
-Luckily the plugin we are about to install detects the wildcards and does the job for us.
+Luckily the plugin we are about to use detects the wildcards and does the job for us.

 If a signature is too short, then it could be found elsewhere in the game, and too long of signatures might get broken more often after game updates.